Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 He wasn’t big by human standards.
 Maybe five-foot-six and built like a tough, muscular sort of beanpole.
 She imagined he was the type who often talked a bigger game than he could properly back, and as a result, likely knew his way around a fight better than he had any right to know.

 His buddies mostly knew how to handle him: they just let him jaw until he tired himself out.
-The Gaoians, though…
+The Gaoians, though...

 "What is it with humans and thinkin’ sewer pipes are big enough to fit through?"